pculture/vidscraper/docs/topics/getting-started.rst

 That's it!
 Couldn't be easier.  auto_scrape will determine the right :doc:`scraping suite </api/suites>` to use for the url you pass in and will use that suite to return a :class:`.Video` instance that represents the data associated with the video at that url.
-If no suites are found which support the url, :exc:`.UnhandledURL` will be raised.
+If no suites are found which support the url, :exc:`.UnhandledVideo` will be raised.

 If you only need certain fields (say you only need the "file_url" and the "title" fields), you can pass those fields in as a second argument::